“I was once one of three directional malls in Columbus. Though I was sent off to mall heaven, my corpse will remain in light.”- Westland Mall

 Not my picture but a really cool shot of how dismantled this place has become.

 Westland Mall is a perfect example of what happens when smaller, older malls face competition from nearby newer and bigger malls.
 I’m not shocked at all that this place looks the way that it does today.
-Though I would have loved to check it out when it was open, unfortunately our path’s never crossed.
-Despite that, any one of you living in Ohio should still swing by while it’s still here because it’s an abandoned geek’s dream.
-If you have the balls and tools necessary to break in and possibly run into squatters smoking crack then go right ahead because I’d be right there next to you.
+Though I would have loved to check it out when it was open, unfortunately our paths never crossed.
+Despite that, any one of you living in Ohio should still swing by while it’s here because it’s an urban explorers’ dream.
+If you have the balls and tools necessary to break in and possibly get stabbed by whoever may be in there then go right ahead because I’d be right there next to you.
 Just DM me.
 Seriously, I love trespassing.

 Though it’s not technically a mall anymore…